-SB 10 (Sen. Emmanuel Jones) - creates new criminal offenses and penalties associated with drag racing.
+SB 10 (Sen. Emanuel Jones) - creates new criminal offenses and penalties associated with drag racing.
 DID NOT PASS

 SB 33 (Sen. Clint Dixon) - provides victims of human trafficking a civil cause of action against perpetrators and gives the Attorney General a cause of action against perpetrators of human trafficking in certain circumstances.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 SB 34 (Sen. Clint Dixon) - allows human trafficking victims to change their legal name without the usually required public ad in their legal organ.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 SB 63 (Sen. Matt Brass)/HB 229 (Rep. Kasey Carpenter) - prohibits digital application distribution platforms from requiring app developers to use an in-application payment system as the exclusive mode of accepting payment.
 DID NOT PASS